reidmorrison/jruby-jms/README.md

 Logging
 -------

-jruby-jms currently uses Apache Commons logging, but this is subject to changes since many users of jruby-jms will want to use the Rails logger
+jruby-jms detects the logging available in the current environment.
+When running under Rails it will use the Rails logger, otherwise the standard Ruby logger.
+The logger can also be replaced by calling Connection.logger=

 Dependencies
 ------------

 ### JRuby

-jruby-jms has been tested against JRuby 1.5.1, but should work with any current JRuby version.
+jruby-jms has been tested against JRuby 1.5.1 and 1.6, but should work with any current JRuby version.

 ### JMS